 Re-programme your brain's connections with fatigue and pain to create new, positive connections

 Take practical steps to get back to doing the things you want to

 Treatments Used for Pain Reduction and Elimination

-Many health issues are caused by negative emotions and the stress response caused by this, including insomnia, fatigue and pain.
-Over time these physical changes can become programmed into us, so that even if the emotional response stops, the physical response still remains leaving you with a chronic health problem.
+Many health issues are caused by negative emotions and the stress response caused by this, including anxiety, insomnia, fatigue and pain.
+Over time, these physical changes can become programmed into you, so that even if the emotional response stops, the physical response still remains leaving you with a chronic health problem.
 My techniques help you break these connections and build new, healthy ones.

-My treatments focus on reducing stress levels (both acute and chronic) and reprogramming your brain's connections.
+Treatments focus on reducing your stress levels (both acute and chronic) and reprogramming your brain's connections.
 I don't do counselling, as in I don't talk through an issue with you.
 I use a range of techniques including but not exclusive to: